The page covers:

 Via dei Penitenzieri, the street linking Porta di S. Spirito to Palazzo dei Penitenzieri retains several memories of the past; Spedale di S. Spirito in Sassia is on its right side and an inscription indicates that the premises of the institution were enlarged by Pope Alexander VII.

 Bernardino Passeri was a goldsmith who worked for several popes; an inscription placed by his relatives says that in 1527 he took part to the fight near Porta S. Spirito and he managed to capture one of the enemy's flags before being killed; a copy of his bust was placed above the inscription in 1885.
 Many students of Collegio Capranica also died in that fight.

 Taddeo Barberini was a nephew of Pope Urban VIII; in 1641 he bought a small building with some land around on the hill to the left of Porta S. Spirito; after the death of his uncle in 1644 he had to flee to France because he was charged with misappropriation of state funds.
 In 1671 his son Carlo commissioned Giovan Battista Contini to design a small but luxury casino; the garden was embellished with statues and fountains, but the Barberini heirs were not interested in this residence, which in 1863 became an annex to Spedale de' Pazzi.
 This led to many changes including the construction of a high wall to prevent patients from escaping.
 Eventually the property was acquired by the Jesuits who added several buildings to the original casino.
-Today it houses the Jesuit Curia in Rome (it once was located at Casa Professa).
+Today it houses the Jesuit headquarters (they once were located at Casa Professa).

 In 1744 Pope Benedict XIV commissioned Ferdinando Fuga to design a cemetery outside the gate for the dead of Spedale di S. Spirito.
 The cemetery was closed in 1891 and today only the shape of the external walls hint at the former use of the area.